 Whence, in gathering together the things that have been said as regards this, that anything might be a subjective part of mobile being (which we are calling the subject of physics), it is required both that it be a being, properly speaking, and that it be changeable with a physical change.
 And on account of this, neither prime matter, nor substantial form, nor accidental form is a mobile being; rather, all of these are principles of mobile being.
 Therefore mobile being is more universal than mobile body, and even than natural or sensible substance.
 For it contains under itself all material composites, which alone are changeable, whether they be substantial or accidental, whether according to an absolute form or according to location.
 And mobile being is a more abstract "what" [quid] than any of the others mentioned, inasmuch as being that is concomitant with any grade is prior to that [grade], even granted that it does not extend to accidental composites.
-Nor does the contraction [of being] signified by the word "mobile" present an impediment, since just as rational substance is a more abstract "what" than is rational animal, so too is mobile being a more abstract and prior "what" than mobile substance.
+Nor does the contraction10 [of being] signified by the word "mobile" present an impediment, since just as rational substance is a more abstract "what" than is rational animal, so too is mobile being a more abstract and prior "what" than mobile substance.
 For although on the side of the word "mobile" the abstraction is equal, still on the side of the word "being" and the word "substance," mobile being is more abstract.
 Whence, granting that there is rational substance in some way, still there is place here for disputing whether that rational substance would be a body, or an animal, etc.; and the question would continue from the more abstract to the less abstract.
 As long as one might go from rational substance to rational body, and from body to animate body, etc., so the question would remain under mobile being-whether that be substance, or body, etc.

-Therefore, since one can consider in a changeable reality that it is both a changeable body, and that it is a changeable substance, and that it is a changeable being, the thought of the divine Thomas is primarily to take the notion of the subject of natural philosophy to be natural things, not insofar as they are changeable bodies or changeable substances, but insofar as they are changeable beings-such that mobile being, even though it contains a composition of names, nevertheless signifies an uncomposed and per se one what-it-is, as a being per se.
+Therefore, since one can consider in a changeable reality that it is both a changeable body, and that it is a changeable substance, and that it is a changeable being, the thought of the divine Thomas is primarily to take the notion of the subject of

+10 Reading contractio for contradictio, as the more likely interpretation (based on context) of the shorthand of the 1542 Venetian edition, but contrary to the Laval and Lugdunum texts. natural philosophy to be natural things, not insofar as they are changeable bodies or changeable substances, but insofar as they are changeable beings-such that mobile being, even though it contains a composition of names, nevertheless signifies an uncomposed and per se one what-it-is, as a being per se.
 For in whatever way being is divided into the per se and the in-an-other, if we were to lack simple words, we would name substance "being through itself," and accident "being in another," and yet we would be signifying one formal notion, not an aggregate of many.
 And so too with being divided into the changeable and the unchangeable, lacking a simple word, we call "changeable" or "mobile being" the one member that is of one whatness [quid-ditatis], and we say that is the proportionate subject of natural philosophy.
 So much for the second part of the treatise.